-The preliminary ratio study for Area 35 shows a PRD of 1.06, which falls above recommended IAAO guidelines.
-There is an indication that the current level of assessment uniformity as measured using recent sales is regressive in regards to lower higher priced sales, indicating that assessment level decreases with increases in value.
-Value related inequities between low and high value properties indicate lower value properties experience over appraisal relative to higher valued properties.
+The preliminary ratio study for Area 35 shows a PRD of .97, which falls below recommended IAAO guidelines.
+There is an indication that the current level of assessment uniformity, as measured using recent sales, is progressive in regards to lower priced sales; indicating that assessment level increases with increases in value.
+Value related inequities between low and high value properties indicate lower value properties experience under appraisal relative to higher valued properties.